-Future priorities of the LIGO/Virgo Collaborations include further reduction in latency of GW alerts.
-The first hours after BNS mergers are crucial for observing the early X-rays, UV and optical emissions with space and ground instruments.
-For example, in the case of GW170817, the five hours delay in distributing skymaps, due to human intervention required to window out a glitch in LIGO-Livingston data, prevented the discovery of early emission, which could have revealed more about the the merger remnant and emission processes.
+Future priorities of the LIGO/Virgo Collaborations include further reduction in the latency of GW alerts.
+The first hours after BNS mergers are crucial for observing the early X-ray, UV, and optical emissions with space- and ground-based instruments.
+For example, in the case of GW170817, the five hour delay in distributing skymaps, due to human intervention required to window out a glitch in LIGO-Livingston data, prevented the discovery of early emission, which could have revealed more about the the merger remnant and emission processes.

-Beginning with the O3 observing run, LIGO and Virgo will issue public alerts11.
-We expect an increase in the number of GW events; BBH merger candidates will dominate by one order of magnitude from a few per week to a few per month whereas the BNS coalescence candidates are anticipated to occur a few times per year (Abadie et al. 2010; Abbott et al. 2016c, 2017d, 2018c,a).
+Beginning with the O3 observing run, LIGO and Virgo will issue public alerts.190 There will be automated preliminary notices generated based on the low-latency analysis.
+The FAR threshold for issuing preliminary notices will be set so that it yields alerts with high confidence (at the level of 90%) of having an astrophysical origin for GW source types with populations that have been reliably measured until now.
+For other transient sources that have not been detected yet, the threshold will be lower, at the level of 1 per year.
+These will be followed by human-vetted initial notices or retraction notices with a latency on the order of tens of minutes for high-interest candidates and within hours for more routine detections.
+We expect an increase in the number of GW events; BBH merger candidates will dominate by one order of magnitude from a few per week to a few per month, whereas the BNS coalescence candidates are anticipated to occur a few times per year (Abadie et al. 2010; Abbott et al. 2016c, 2017d, 2018b, LIGO Scientific Collaboration et al. 2018).
 Both the increase in the number of significant candidate events and the need to reduce the latency of sending alerts will require an updated alert distribution infrastructure with a nearly fully-automated vetting protocol.

 We have detailed the transient identification and alert systems utilized during the second LIGO/Virgo observing run.
-This work played a crucial role in ushering in the era of gravitational wave multi-messenger astronomy.
+This work played a crucial role in ushering in the era of gravitational-wave multimessenger astronomy.